progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--This is very similar to what `receive-pack` responds with, but the capabilities are different.
 In addition, it sends back the HEAD reference so the client knows what to check out if this is a clone.-->

 Die Antwort ähnelt der, mit der `receive-pack` antwortet, aber die aufgelisteten Features sind andere.
-Zusätzlich wird die HEAD Referenz mitgeschickt, so daß der Client weiß, was er auschecken muß, falls es sich um einen Clone handelt.
+Zusätzlich wird die HEAD Referenz mitgeschickt, sodass der Client weiß, was er auschecken muß, falls es sich um einen Clone handelt.

 <!--At this point, the `fetch-pack` process looks at what objects it has and responds with the objects that it needs by sending "want" and then the SHA it wants.
 It sends all the objects it already has with "have" and then the SHA.
 At the end of this list, it writes "done" to initiate the `upload-pack` process to begin sending the packfile of the data it needs:-->